frankliu197/Git-tutorial/GIT previous.md

  1 file changed, 2 insertions(+)
  create mode 100644 subtraction.txt
 ```
-The <code>--amend</code> modification saves your work in the same way a normal commit would, but using <code>--amend</code> provides several benifits.
+The <code>--amend</code> modification saves your work in the same way a normal commit would, however, using <code>--amend</code> will reduce the complexity of the git commit graph.
+This allows for more efficient git operations as you will see in the future.
 <img src="amend graph.png" alt="--amend commit vs a normal commit">
-While commits "Coded addition.txt" and "Coded subtraction.txt" represent the same state of code, using <code>--amend</code> will reduce the complexity of the commit graph.
-This allows for more efficient git operations as you will see in the future.

 # BRANCH Workflow and HEAD
 Branches and HEAD are pointers that is used to organize the commit graph.
-Adding on these pointers to the commit graph, it would look like the following:
+Adding on these pointers to the commit graph, it would look like the following.
 <img src="HEAD and master.png" alt="A complete commit graph with branches and HEAD">

 ## Branch Workflow
 A branch is a pointer to a commit.
 When you start your git project, you are given a default branch called *master*.
 You can learn how branches work in the *Effectively using Branches* section.
 To show how branches work, lets first create a new branch:
 ```
 # git branch <branch_name>
 $ git branch GUI